dljones555/PromptLoader/README.md

 ***Let product managers and business analysts share the work with engineers to define these and run evals!***

 ## Structured Prompt Management - external prompt management.
-- Separates prompt from code as management assets.
+- Separates prompt from code as management assets
 - Provide convention based approach to AI projects of any type.
 Comparable to MVC frameworks like RoR
 - Segment prompts by functional or business area
 - Support prompt versioning and source control